 There are also unique props designed specifically for yoga practice.

-Asana-s (postures) are an important part in the yogic path and are included as the third anga (limb or element) in Patanjali’s Ashtanga Yoga (the eightfold or eight-limbed yoga path).
+Asana-s (postures) are an important part of the yogic path and are included as the third Anga (limb or element) in Patanjali’s Ashtanga Yoga (the eightfold or eight-limbed yoga path).
 Yogacharya Iyengar developed the practice of asana-s to the level of art and science.
 He strongly believed that “Yoga is for all,” and that through asana practice one can realize the higher aspects of yoga.

 This belief had motivated him to develop a wide range of props that has a variety of usages.
 Props enable every person to enhance his/her Sādhanā (study and discipline of yoga), regardless of physical limitations.
 By using props adequately one can:

 - Perform āsana-s which are difficult to perform independently

 - Achieve and maintain correct alignment during the practice

 - Stay longer and relax in challenging āsana-s, thus attaining their full benefit

 - Study and investigate āsana-s on a deeper level

 - Continue practicing and improve her/his health condition even while suffering from chronic or temporary limitations and injuries.

 The Props for Yoga series of guides document standard and innovative usages of props, many of which are documented for the first time.
 These guides are handy manuals for yoga teachers and practitioners alike.
 Practitioners can use them to enrich and deepen their practice, and teachers may use them to prepare interesting and enjoyable classes and workshops.
 The guides cover the “classic” Iyengar Yoga props, such as blocks, chairs, walls, bolsters, and ropes.
 They emphasize prop usages that direct awareness to different aspects of the āsana-s and to different parts of the body, in order to deepen and enhance the understanding of the āsana-s.